UPDATED: FEBRUARY 26, 2025

-It’s Summer, I live in the South, and I’m hot.
-I don’t like Summer.
+It’s summer, I live in the south, and I’m hot.
+I don’t like summer.
 I don’t like being hot for several valid and superficial reasons.
-Nevertheless, Summer has a few things going for it.
+Nevertheless, summer has a few things going for it.
 Mainly, summer fruits and summer drinks.
 So, I decided to share three of my favorite twists on a summer classic, lemonade!

 Additionally, please note, I LIKE MY LEMONADE MORE ON THE TART SIDE!
 If you don’t, use fewer lemons or more sugar (or sugar substitutes ) as you’d like.
 I always buy more lemons than I think I’ll need because there’s no uniformity in size and flavor, so it’s better to be safer.
 The beauty of custom lemonade, right?
 Let’s dig in!